themanager.org

 Spread a cold, catch a customer Lists some low-cost ways to motivate your customers and visitors to do the marketing for you

-The Virus of Marketing When it comes to getting a message out with little time, minimal budgets, and maximum effect, nothing on earth beats a virus.
-Six rules on how to succeed at v-marketing - described with the methods of biological viruses
+The Virus of Marketing Six rules on how to succeed at v-marketing - described with the methods of biological viruses

 Publications Literature